Crystallum, `Mabalel` Elandskloof Pinot Noir

 Vinification

 The grapes were fermented using only indigenous yeasts.
 100% was destemmed, in contrast to the other Crystallum wines.
-The total time in tank was 29 days with a 14 day post-fermentation maceration, to enhance the wine's tannic structure.
-The wine was then transferred to French oak barrels (20% new) where it remained for 11 months before bottling.
+A four week post fermentation maceration enhanced the wine's tannic structure.
+The wine was then transferred to French oak barrels (20-25% of which were new) where it remained for 11 months before bottling.

 Tasting Notes & Technical Details